 I started off the New Year with a little cold.
 Nothing unusual – just the typical sniffles, cough and sore throat.
-But what it’s allowed me to do is spend some time alone, thinking about what 2008 holds, and what I can make of it.
+But what it’s allowed me to do is spend some time alone, thinking about what the new year holds, and what I can make of it.

 No resolutions for me.
 A resolution is a promise.
 And why promise something that might not get delivered?
 I prefer, instead, to think about the opportunities I can TAKE during the next quarter.
 A year is hard to manage; but a quarter – 3 months?
 I can do that!
 And I try to never set goals that involve quitting something, or taking something away.
 Sometimes even just changing the language makes the goal more palatable.

 So I set my sights on things like Doing, Making, Creating, Writing, etc, using terms that are positive, action-oriented, and get me revved up!

 So I won’t be quitting anything this year; or maybe I will but will focus on what I’m gaining.
 And I’ll do a lot more of the things I like doing, am good at, or just plain have fun doing.